unpoly/unpoly/src/unpoly/pages/target-derivation.md

 selector = up.fragment.toTarget(element) // returns '.klass'
 ```

-If no [verified](#derived-target-derivation) target can be derived, an error `up.CannotTarget` is thrown.
+If no [verified](#derived-target-verification) target can be derived, an error `up.CannotTarget` is thrown.

-To test if a target
+To test if a selector can be derived from a target, use `up.fragment.isTargetable()`.

 @page target-derivation